stephlovesfries/T02-Stopwatch-on-Basys3/documentation.md

 ![photo1709000259](https://github.com/stephlovesfries/T02-Stopwatch-on-Basys3/assets/115708694/24a6e10a-5c3f-4e52-a898-f09cf1ca5943)

-Once the second decade counter reaches 6, it resets to 0, the dp register is set to 1 and the minute counter is advanced by 1.
+Once the second decade counter reaches 6, it resets to 0, the dp register is set to 1 and the minute counter is advanced by 1, this sets the dp_r flag to 1, causing the 7 segment display to switch to the case with the decimal point for the 2nd digit.
+This results in a decimal point appearing between the minutes and seconds digits.
 A video was submitted separately to show this implementation.

 ![photo1709000302](https://github.com/stephlovesfries/T02-Stopwatch-on-Basys3/assets/115708694/78e1d045-fd9a-4de5-a605-ab97cf9eec66)